jamestiotio/skipper/README.md

 1. With a budget limit of SGD$60, the clay pigeon thrower used by Mark Rober was out.
 Thus, we (tried to) build the whole device from scratch.
 This implies that we utilised a simpler throwing mechanism.
 2. Materials used:

-  * Plywood for the thrower
+  * Plywood and acrylic for the thrower
   * PVC pipes and mahogany wood for the base
   * Polymer clay for the stones